ISHOLAa123/Tableau-Compensation-Analytics-Dashboard/README.md

 ## Project Overview

-The dashboard was designed to provide clear compensation insights for decision-makers by visualizing workforce data such as salary distribution, headcount by gender, and pay gap comparisons.
+The goal of this project was to design a Tableau dashboard that provides leadership with a clear view of workforce compensation metrics.
+The dashboard enables quick evaluation of salary distribution, workforce composition, and gender pay equity across different job levels and departments.

-This project demonstrates how data visualization can transform raw employee data into meaningful insights that support business decision-making.
+By transforming raw compensation data into interactive visualizations, this dashboard helps decision-makers identify patterns, disparities, and opportunities for improvement in compensation strategy.

 ## Dashboard Preview